Have you ever stared at a task on your to-do list and thought to yourself, “Is this really what I should be spending my time on?”

 Most of us skip spending time on this, which is a big mistake, but it’s a mistake you can undo now.

 If you are honest about your “Why,” that will significantly inform your next steps.
 If you can’t come up with a good reason to do it, that’s a big red flag.
 There’s a very high chance that you should drop, or significantly change, the goal.

 We talk about this more in our article Goal Setting and Goal Getting: Having a Why.

 There are two useful exercises you can use to drill down on your “Why”:

 - The Five Whys exercise.
 Often, the real reason we want to do something is not the first thing to come to mind.
 The Five Whys exercise is like peeling an onion.
 You ask “Why” five times, and go deeper and deeper until you get to the core reason.
 You can see an example of the Five Whys exercise here.

 - Thinking Time.
 Use specially set aside thinking time to ask yourself questions, dig into ideas, and get into the right mindset and mental framework.
-We talked about this in our Thinking Time podcast episode, and we have a course about it in The Dojo.
+We talked about this in our Thinking Time podcast episode, and we have a course about it in The Productivity Academy.

 By reviewing your goal against your true why you’ll a) have an idea whether you should proceed or not, and b) will be more likely to stick with it through to completion.
 Whenever things get bumpy, your why can keep you going.